Sunderland A.F.C.: Divisional movements and ownership changes (2016–present)

 Sunderland finished fourth in the 2024–25 EFL Championship, qualifying for the play-offs, where they met Coventry City.
 Following a 2–1 win away in the first leg, the club drew the home leg 1–1 at home, with a goal from defender Daniel Ballard in the last minute of extra time.
 This meant a 3–2 win on aggregate, and qualification for the play-off final.
 In the final on 24 May 2025, Sunderland came back from 1–0 down to beat Sheffield United 2–1, with goals from Eliezer Mayenda and a stoppage-time winner from Tom Watson.
 This secured the Black Cats' return to the Premier League after an eight-year absence from the top division.

 Sunderland's return to the Premier League prompted investment in the playing squad, with €115 million being spent as of 13 July 2025.
 Each of these purchases were for a fee greater than their previous transfer record when Asamoah Gyan was purchased.
+They ultimately placed seventh following the conclusion of the 2025–26 season, their highest finish in the top division since 2000–01.
+This allowed them qualify for European football for the first time in 53 years, having last competed there in 1973.